Fenrir-Codes/Linux-EmbededController/binaryClock.md

 # SYNOPSIS
 **binaryClock**

-We had to make a binary clock that can display the time binary in several ways using a joystick on a sense hat device, using the python programming language.
+-We had to make a binary clock that can display the time binary in several ways using a joystick on a sense hat device, using the python programming language.

 # DESCRIPTION
 **binaryClock** This is a Python script that displays the time in binary values.
 Seconds are shown in red, minutes in blue, and hours in green.
 At the start of the program, a corresponding message is displayed.